island-is/island.is/apps/system-e2e/README.md

 System smoke tests are run against our live [dev web](https://beta.dev01.devland.is/), on every commit to `main`.
 This means that changes done on the dev web will be reflected in the system tests.
-E.g. if you change a users preferred locale, your test will break if it's not language-agnostic.
+E.g. if you change a user's preferred locale, your test will break if it's not language-agnostic.
-To combat this we have implemented `disablers.disable*` and `urls.icelandicAndNoPopup`.
+To combat this, we have implemented `disablers.disable*` and `urls.icelandicAndNoPopup`.
 We plan on phasing these out for mocking with Mountebank and test servers.

 System acceptance tests will be running in their own isolated dev-environment, daily.